Learn how to make stickers with Cricut including waterproof stickers. Plus grab an instant download of a FREE sticker sheet PNG file to use!

 After the Cricut has done its thing, unload the mat and then peel off the waterproof stickers!

-They are now ready to apply to a tumbler, mug, or anything that might get wet.
+They are now ready to apply to a tumbler, mug, water bottles, or anything that might get wet.
 Make sure to let the vinyl sit on the tumbler for 72 hours before you get it wet so that it seals well!